French Cheese: 23 amazing types of Cheese in France

 French President Charles de Gaulle asked (in 1962), “How can you govern a country which has two hundred and forty-six varieties of cheese?”
+How many cheeses are made in France?
 There are so many differences in the terroir of France that it leads to what some may claim as around 1,000 to 1600 distinctive types of French cheese.

 I don’t know about you but the first thing I think of when I think of French food is cheese and bread.
 Of course, wine is the best addition to a cheese treat but here in Normandy or Brittany a cidre or cider from apples or pears is the best drink to have with your cheeseboard.

-- French Cheese – 23 amazing types of French cheese
+- French Cheese: 23 amazing types of Cheese in France

 - What is Terroir?